Recovering Preferences from Finite Data: Preferences from utilities

 where $v \in \mathcal{V}$, and $\delta = (\delta_1, \dots, \delta_d) \in [\varepsilon,1]^d$ is a vector of discount factors, with $\varepsilon$ an arbitrarily small positive lower bound.
 So, the set $\U$ captures discounted utility preferences with general discount factors.

-Compactness of $\U$ follows the Arzel\`{a}-Ascoli theorem (for example, Theorem 6.4 of \citealp{dugundji}).
-And clearly each utility function describes a locally strict preference, because if an individual with utility $u \in \calu$ prefers the consumption vector $x \in \Re_+^d$ to $y \in \Re_+^d$, then he strictly prefers the consumption vector $x + \eta \one$ to $y$, for any $\eta > 0$.
+Compactness of $\U$ follows directly from the Arzel\`{a}-Ascoli theorem (for example, Theorem 6.4 of \citealp{dugundji}).
+And clearly each utility function describes a locally strict preference, because if an individual with utility $u \in \U$ prefers the consumption vector $x \in \Re_+^d$ to $y \in \Re_+^d$, then he strictly prefers the consumption vector $x + \eta \one$ to $y$, for any $\eta > 0$.
+Therefore, we have the following corollary to Proposition~\ref{prop:utility-revealed}.

-Therefore, Proposition~\ref{prop:utility-revealed} applies, and so does the framework of Section~\ref{sec:mainresults}.
+\begin{corollary} In the intertemporal-consumption environment just described, the set of alternatives $X \equiv \Re_{+}^d$ endowed with the Euclidean topology meets Assumption~\ref{cond:1}, and the class of preferences $\P$ that is induced by the utility functions in $\U$ meets Assumption~\ref{cond:2}. \end{corollary}

 For example, one possible use of our theory is to recover discount factors from the data, or to check for distortions with respect to standard models such as exponential discounting.
-It is also worth noting that Proposition~\ref{prop:expected-utility-revealed} can be viewed as a consequence of Proposition~\ref{prop:utility-revealed} (see Appendix~\ref{app:proof:expected-utility-revealed} for details).